Roman concrete: Modern use

 Scientific studies of Roman concrete since 2010 have attracted both media and industry attention.
-Because of its unusual durability, longevity and lessened environmental footprint, corporations and municipalities are starting to explore the use of Roman-style concrete in North America.
+Because of its unusual durability, longevity, and lessened environmental footprint, corporations and municipalities are starting to explore the use of Roman-style concrete in North America.
 This involves replacing the volcanic ash with coal fly ash that has similar properties.
-Proponents say that concrete made with fly ash can cost up to 60% less because it requires less cement.
-It also has a reduced environmental footprint due to its lower cooking temperature and much longer lifespan.
+Proponents say that concrete made with fly ash can cost up to 60% less, because it requires less cement.
+It also has a reduced environmental footprint, due to its lower cooking temperature and much longer lifespan.
 Usable examples of Roman concrete exposed to harsh marine environments have been found to be 2000 years old with little or no wear.

 In 2013, the University of California Berkeley published an article that described for the first time the mechanism by which the suprastable calcium-aluminium-silicate-hydrate compound binds the material together.
 During its production, less carbon dioxide is released into the atmosphere than any modern concrete production process.
-Its disadvantages include the longer drying time and somewhat lower strength than modern concrete, despite its greater durability.
 It is no coincidence that the walls of Roman buildings are thicker than those of modern buildings.
-However, Roman concrete was still gaining its strength for several decades after construction had been completed, which is not the case with modern concretes.
+However, Roman concrete was still gaining its strength for several decades after construction had been completed.